Hexcein-moonsters/smartschool-plugins/README.md

 ## Contributing

-If you have created a plugin for Smartschool that you would like to share, .
+If you have created a plugin for Smartschool that you would like to share, upload it to [MediaFire](https://app.mediafire.com/myfiles).
+Copy the link and paste it in [this Google Form](https://forms.gle/wMQ6UJy4QBs9EpJD7).
+Submit it and your script could be added to the scripts list.

-Before submitting a plugin, please make sure that your code is well-documented and adheres to the best practices for plugin development.
+Before submitting, please make sure that your code works fine.

 ## License